Introduction to the Ombudsman Program

 - To provide community education regarding long-term care facility issues.

-This is the task set before each volunteer ombudsman.
 These goals will help to ensure and maintain the best quality life possible for all residents in long-term care facilities.

 To achieve these goals ombudsmen should: